benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 If you followed the Pi-Hole instructions above, cloudflared is most likely using the default [`1.1.1.1`](https://1.1.1.1) resolver, which is great, but does not block any malicious domains by default.
 You could update your `/etc/cloudflared/config.yml` file to point to [`1.1.1.2`](https://1.1.1.2) which filters phishing and malware (or `1.1.1.3` which also filters NSFW content), but I wanted a bit more control over what domains were filtered and why.

-By creating a free [Cloudflare Gateway account](https://www.cloudflare.com/teams/gateway/), you essentially get your own `1.1.1.x` service, which you can more granularly configure, and also have the added benefit of seeing what domains were blocked, and why (to unblock, in the event of an over-eager rule).
+By creating a free [Cloudflare Gateway account](https://www.cloudflare.com/teams/gateway/), you essentially get your own `1.1.1.x` service, which you can more granularly configure, and also have the added benefit of seeing what domains were blocked, and why (to unblock, if an over-eager rule).
 Once signed up, you'll want to create a "policy" (I creatively called mine "policy") and select which security threats and content categories you want to block.
 You'll also create a location (again, creatively called "home"), and grab the unique DNS over HTTPS address Cloudflare gives you for that policy-assigned location.

 Finally, update `/etc/cloudflared/config.yml` on the Raspberry Pi to use the `https://*.cloudflare-gateway.com/dns-query` domain you received in the previous step.
 You'll also want to add `https://1.1.1.2/dns-query` as a secondary address, otherwise I found cloudflared has trouble bootstrapping itself to initially resolve your specific DNS server. `sudo systemctl restart cloudflared` and you should now be blocking ads, trackers, and malware from your network across all devices.